Master Your Memory with Ron White

 “Every time you get new information you want to remember, you’re simply throwing it on your desktop,” says White.
 “You meet somebody and their name is Steve.
 That information goes on your screen.
 Then when you meet someone six months or a year later, you think, ‘Oh my gosh, I know that person.
 What is their name?’
 So you open up your computer, and you have thousands of icons you’re trying to sort through and you can’t find it.
 It’s really inefficient and it doesn’t work the majority of the time.”

 The mental folders can be any familiar object.
-Ron suggests thinking of a system of organized objects such as a home you are familiar with, or the place you grew up in as a child.
-The originator of the method, a Greek named Simonedes who lived roughly 2,500 years ago, used his town.
-He labeled 25-30 landmarks in a logical order.
-He reviewed the locations and memorized them.
+White suggests thinking of a system of organized objects such as items in a home you are familiar with, or the place you grew up in as a child.
+The originator of the method, a Greek lyric poet named Simonedes who lived during the fifth and sixth centuries, used his town.
+He labeled 25 to 30 landmarks in a logical order before reviewing the locations and memorizing them.

 White says this step is the crucial foundation for building further memory strength.
 “It’s going to take some time.
-It might take you 20-30 minutes, might only take you 5 minutes, but it’s going to take you a little bit of time.
+It might take you 20 to 30 minutes, might only take you five minutes, but it’s going to take you a little bit of time.
 But this is a one-time exercise for a lifetime skill,” he explains.

-White says you must create an image from each point and attach them to a file in the order that you have memorized the files.
-The following example is for the February 2009 issue of SUCCESS magazine.
+White says you must create an image from each point and attach them to a file in the order that you have memorized them.
+The following example is for the February 2009 issue of SUCCESS magazine:

 Take some time to memorize these 23 steps.
 If you forget one, don’t worry.
 The problem was that your “glue” wasn’t strong enough, so try to think of an even crazier and more vivid picture to adhere them more tightly.